 Cookery is all about taking ingredients and producing something of greater value.
 Similarly, businesses take different ingredients and produce something of greater value.
-Your success is in ensuring the value is high and the gap between the cost of getting those inputs and the output is as big as possible... and that's where this framework can help.
+Your success is in ensuring the value is high and the gap between the cost of getting those inputs and the output is as big as possible... and that's where this Porter's Value Chain framework can help.

 What is Porter’s Value Chain?

 Porter’s Value Chain is a way to map out how your business creates value for the market.
 In simple terms every organisation takes a collection of inputs and produces output.
-The output has more value to their audience that the inputs.
+The output has more value to their audience than the inputs.

 Your business makes a margin by increasing the gap between the cost of creating that value and the value itself.